Haoying0822/modHelper/README.md

 - As a student who wants to find classmates of a module, I want to be able to get a telegram group link of the respective module.
 - As a student who wants to find groupmates of a module, I want to be able to match with others with the same need without having to manually search by myself.
-- As a student who wants to find a study buddy, I want to be able to match with others based on major and other preferences (gender, interests, etc.).
+- As a student who wants to find a study buddy, I want to be able to match with others based on faculty.

 **Features -- A Reddit Bot and a Telegram Bot**

-- provides a link to the telegram group chat under posts in which students are looking for the chatroom of a specific module.
+Reddit bot - automated replies to posts looking for modules' telegroup links on r/NUS.
-- matches students who are looking for project group mates together based on their module code and preferences by using the telegram bot.
+Telegram bot - random matching for students based on requirements for project mates (based on module) and study buddies (based on faculty).
-- matches students who are looking for study buddies together based on their major and preferences by using the telegram bot.